-Time - stamping authority CERTUM QTSA provides time - stamping services in accordance with requirements defined in Rozporządzenie Rady Ministrów z dnia 7 sierpnia 2002 r.
-(Journal of Law No. 128 item 1094, of 2002).
+Time - stamping authority CERTUM QTSA provides time - stamping services in accordance with requirements defined in the Regulation of the Council of Ministers of 7 August 2002 on determining the technical and organizational conditions for qualified certification service providers, certification policies for qualified certificates issued by these entities and the technical conditions for secure devices for the creation and verification of electronic signatures (Journal of Law 2002, No. 128 item 1094)..
 CERTUM QTSA ensures that:

-- it uses the technology, operational procedures and security management procedures, which prevent any possibility of manipulating the time, - it uses parameters of cryptographic algorithms in accordance with appendix 3 of Requirements for encryption algorithms) of Rozporządzenie RM z dnia 7 sierpnia 2002 r.
-(Journal of Law No. 128 item 1094, of 2002), - it defines at least one hash function which may be used to create hash of data marked with time, - Coordinated Universal Time UTC used in the timestamp tokens is provided with the accuracy of 1 second.
+- it uses the technology, operational procedures and security management procedures, which prevent any possibility of manipulating the time, - it uses parameters of cryptographic algorithms in accordance with the Appendix 3 (Requirements for encryption algorithms) of the Regulation of the Council of Ministers of 7 August 2002 on determining the technical and organizational conditions for qualified certification service providers, certification policies for qualified certificates issued by these entities and the technical conditions for secure devices for the creation and verification of electronic signatures (Journal of Law 2002, No. 128 item 1094)., - it defines at least one hash function which may be used to create hash of data marked with time, - Coordinated Universal Time UTC used in the timestamp tokens is provided with the accuracy of 1 second.